 I'm a guest author on the level three module Earth Processes (S309), and wrote sections on the Intergovernmental Panel on Climate Change (IPCC) for the science in society module in 2016.
 The course is one of the first OU courses to use direct authoring on the OpenEdx platform.

-I'm on the module team rewriting the level three module "Ecosystems".
-We're all excited to refresh what has been a very popular module and make it fit for online delivery.
+I'm on the module team for the level three module Terrestrial Ecosystems (S397).
+I helped to refresh what has been a very popular module and make it fit for online delivery.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.